MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 To view an inventory of devices in your organization with Microsoft 365 Apps installed, perform the following steps:

 1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with your admin account, and then go to **Health** > **Inventory** in the navigation pane.
-2. If you haven't viewed inventory before, complete the setup wizard.
+2. If you haven't viewed the inventory before, complete the setup wizard.
 3. After you complete the wizard, insights about active devices will start to appear on the page within two hours.
 An active device is a device where a user has launched an Office app, such as Word or Excel.

 ## Inventory insights dashboard

-The first page in inventory is the insights dashboard.
+The first page of **Inventory** is the insights dashboard.
 This page shows you insights across the devices in your organization, including the following information:

 - The number of different Office builds, devices on those builds, and their support status.
 - The number of  different Office update channels, number of different builds from those update channels, and their support status.